MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 .. note::
     All optional metadata entries will have **choices** for values in the Excel template.

-After you have configured your desired metadata, it's time to create an **Excel template** with desired columns representing your chosen entries.
+After the desired metadata has been configured, it's time to create an **Excel template** with desired columns representing the chosen entries.
 To do so click on **Create Sample Template** button.

 As an example in the figure below, I am creating a template to submit **both** *human* and *mouse* samples to organisms I defined in :ref:`Register Organism` part.